All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Common side effects) Sermorelin: - Injection site reactions - Facial flushing - Headache - Dizziness (uncommon) - Hyperactivity or difficulty sitting still (rare)

 Overall safety note: Both peptides are generally considered well-tolerated based on available data.
-However, large-scale long-term human safety studies are limited.
+But large-scale long-term human safety studies are limited.
 Both should only be used under the supervision of a licensed provider who can monitor your response.

 Half-Life and Dosing Frequency